 The future of employment

 More and more people will not be working; at least not working in the traditional sense.
 And this will happen as the baby-boom generation has left the workforce for retirement, further exacerbating the problem.
 Many of those people will not be able to support themselves, paradoxically, at a time when there will be a general abundance of the necessities of life.
 We are already seeing these effects in the widening of the distribution of incomes.
-Those with the talent and skills to adapt will continue to work while many others will be unemployed.
+Those with the talent and skills to adapt, and the privilege to avoid discrimination, will continue to work while many others will be unemployed.
 Current policy makers, from both government and business, are attempting to address the issue with outdated hegemonic tactics and bloated, inefficient government assistance programs.
 If this continues, large segments of the population will become unable to support themselves, politicians will demand even more power to “fix” the problem and the result will be political instability and the potential for loss of our liberties from domestic enemies and authoritarian government power.

 How can we defend against this threat of domestic unrest while preserving freedom?
 We can't continue to hand over our freedoms to the politicians.
 Private charity should be the primary source to help people in need but relying on voluntary charity may not be sufficient to accommodate everyone in need.
 Simply allowing people to languish is inconsistent with a compassionate society and can result in a revolution with loss of liberty.